jaytailor/fugga2d/README.md

 # How to build

-Use unity hub to build it on any of unity version, Currently built on 2019.4.17f1 but should build for later version.
+Use unity hub to build it on any of unity version, Currently built on 2021.2.0b11 but should build for later version as well.
 You can build it on
 - andrdoid
 - ios